 Christine L’Heureux named the character to honour Françoise Dolto’s work and contribution.

 The word “caillou” in French means pebble, which was used in a ritual created by Dr. Françoise Dolto.
-Reflecting her philosophy of respect for the child as a person, she asked children to give her pebbles as a symbolic payment for her consultations, thus giving children complete freedom of choice regarding their treatment.
+Reflecting her philosophy of respect for the child as a person, she asked children to give her pebbles as a symbolic payment for her consultations.

 The appropriateness of the name was confirmed by an incident that took place at the very beginning of the project.
 Christine knew she had made the right choice when when she heard a neighbour calling her child, “Kayou, time to come in.”Back To Top